barisatay0/kodama.js/README.md

 ## 🌟 Key Features

-Kodama.js is designed to boost productivity by automating repetitive tasks.
-Here are its main features:
+**Kodama.js** is designed to accelerate development by automating repetitive tasks.
+Here are some of its key features:

-- **CLI Tool**: Generate components quickly using simple terminal commands.
+- **CLI Tool**: Quickly generate components using simple terminal commands.
-- **Code Generator**: Automatically creates controllers, services, models, and APIs.
+- **Code Generator**: Automatically create controllers, services, models, and APIs.
-- **Node.js & Express.js Integration**: Built to work seamlessly with Express.js and Sequelize for backend development.
+- **Node.js & Express.js Integration**: Works seamlessly with Express.js and Sequelize for backend development.

 ### Why Use Kodama.js?
-- Saves time by reducing boilerplate code.
+- **Saves Time**: Reduces boilerplate code and repetitive tasks.
-- Ensures consistent project structure.
+- **Consistent Structure**: Ensures a uniform project structure across your applications.
-- Simplifies API development with intuitive commands.
+- **Streamlines API Development**: Simplifies the creation of APIs with intuitive commands.

 ---

-## ⚡ Commands
+## ⚡ Available Commands

-Kodama.js provides a variety of commands to make API development faster and easier:
+**Kodama.js** offers a variety of commands to help you build your API faster and more efficiently:

 ### Create Commands